- Explore Lake Taupo Map

 After walking the Tongariro Alpine Crossing yesterday, well half of it then back, I’m pretty pooped and finding it a struggle to move any part of me.
 But I had such an amazing day, I just had to share at least a few photos and thoughts from the day.

-Tongariro National Park is a UNESCO World Heritage Site, the first national park in New Zealand and fourth in the world.
+Tongariro National Park is a UNESCO dual World Heritage Site, the first national park in New Zealand and fourth in the world.
 I heard and read about the park, the Tongariro Alpine Crossing and the Northern Circuit before even arriving in New Zealand.
 However, since I’m not really a heavy hiker, I didn’t think too much about visiting before I arrived in the country.

 New Zealand brought out the tramping spirit in me.
-The country is known for its amazing walks and the Tongariro Crossing is one of its best.
+The country is known for its amazing walks and the Tongariro Alpine Crossing is one of its best.

 The Crossing takes about seven hours to complete starting from Mangatepopo car park and ending at Ketetahi car park or vice versa.
 We didn’t want to pay for a transfer back to our car, so opted to start at Mangatepopo, walk to the Emerald Lakes and walk back.
 I think this actually may have taken longer though.

 I can’t go on enough about how special this walk and park is.
 Home to three active volcanoes, it almost feels as if your walking on a different planet at some points on the track.
-From staring up a brown, black and red ashy Mt.
-Ngauruhoe all day to catching a glimpse of the Blue Lake settled atop a hill with Lake Taupo in the background to finally reaching the three teal-green Emerald Lakes, the whole day was quite spectacular.
+From staring up a brown, black and red ashy Mount Ngauruhoe all day to catching a glimpse of the Blue Lake settled atop a hill with Lake Taupo in the background to finally reaching the three teal-green Emerald Lakes, the whole day was quite spectacular.

 But it didn’t come without a lot of work!